 The Church is totally cool with private interpretation of Scripture.
 In fact many of our doctrines were defined through the giftings of people like Thomas Aquinas and Jerome who had private revelations about the interpretation of Scripture.
 These insights went through a process of discernment, prayer and examination by the Church.
 Once accepted, they eventually helped mold our understanding of what God was saying to the Church through his Holy Word.

-The Church is also cool with guys like you and me having private revelation, if it does not conflict with sound doctrine.
+The Church is also cool with private revelation, if it does not conflict with sound doctrine.
 If we have a new insight into an area, it can be discerned, prayed over and reviewed the same way as it was for Thomas Aquinas and others who helped mold the Church's understanding of Scripture.

 Richard John Neuhaus describes the Catholic Church's Pilgrimage of Faith this way.